How do food companies properly communicate during the Corona crisis? In today’s blog post, we share our F&B PR agency’s tips on crisis communication.

 Dos and don’ts for communication

 - Inform: collect and prepare your information.
 What does the Corona crisis mean for the company?
 What are the current government regulations on federal or state level?
-What is allowed, what is not?
+And what is allowed, what is not?

 - Represent your company as an industry expert for interviews and assessments